28amit/Code-Player/README.md

 # Code-Player
-On one screen you can write your HTML, CSS, JavaScript and also see your Output
+On same screen you can write your HTML, CSS, JavaScript and also see your Output